-An Overview of the South Carolina Alcohol and Drug Safety Action Program
+An Overview of the South Carolina Alcohol and Drug Safety Action Program (ADSAP)

 South Carolina law requires any individual who has been convicted of driving under the influence to complete an Alcohol and Drug Safety Action Program in order to apply for reinstatement of a South Carolina driver’s license.